jornada-im/jerald/README.md

     update_dataset_edi(datasetid, mb.name, mb.cred, edi.cred)

 where `datasetid` is the unique identifier for the dataset in your Metabase and EDI; `mb.name` is the name of your Metabase and is returned by `load_metabase_cred`; `mb.cred` is a list of credentials for Metabase and is returned by `load_metabase_cred`; `edi.cred` is a list of credentials for EDI and is returned by `load_destination_cred`.
-For safety, the default arguments for this function do a "dry-run" of the process (no update to EDI), and will update the data package at the EDI "staging" repository.
+For safety, the default arguments for this function will either do a "dry-run" of the process (no update to EDI), or will update the data package at the EDI "staging" repository.
 You can change both behaviors using the `edi.env` and `publish` arguments once you are sure you are ready to publish.
 Note that a dataset is called a data package in EDI terms.

 To create a new dataset on EDI use: